MovAX0xDEAD/NTOSKRNL_Emu/README.md

 ## Windows 8's STORAHCI driver for Windows XP x32 ##

-STORAHCI driver requires storport.sys from Windows 8, but possible to use storport.sys from Windows 7 Storport.sys from Windows 7 more compatible with Windows XP/2003 because it still call required *PoStartNextPowerIrp* when processing power IRPs.
+STORAHCI driver requires storport.sys from Windows 8, but possible to use storport.sys v6.1.7601.23403 from Windows 7
+Storport.sys from Windows 7 more compatible with Windows XP/2003 because it still call required *PoStartNextPowerIrp* when processing power IRPs.
 Microsoft removed calls to PoStartNextPowerIrp in Windows 8's storport.sys, without this call Windows XP/2003 kernel cannot finish current power IRP and start next IRP => it generate BSOD (0x0000009F).
 Also storport.sys from Windows 7 has compatibility mode to allow old XP/2003 kernels write crashdumps through storport based disk drivers.
 In storport.sys from Windows 8 compatibility mode was removed, writing crashdumps possible only with new kernels.

 Take attention:
-Windows 8's STORAHCI + Windows's STORPORT have **significal performance drop and high CPU usage**, there is no fix yet
+Windows 8's STORAHCI + Windows 7's STORPORT may have **significal performance drop and high CPU usage**, there is no fix yet

 1) Get files from Windows 8 (RTM ISO):